 This article is for those of you who don't get pivot tables.
 Maybe you tried pivot tables once, and didn't see what the big deal was, or maybe you got frustrated when a pivot table wouldn't behave.
 They can be that way.

-Many Excel experts believe that pivot tables are the single most powerful tool in Excel.
-Quickly learn more than 20 things you should know about Excel Pivot Tables.
+Many Excel experts believe that Pivot Tables are the single most powerful tool in Excel.
+This article provides more than 20 tips you should know to work productively with Excel Pivot Tables.